Toledo Executive Airport

-Toledo Executive Airport is seven miles southeast of Toledo, in Wood County, Ohio.
-It is an FAA designated reliever to Toledo Express Airport (TOL), Toledo's primary airport.
-Toledo Executive Airport was renamed from Metcalf Field in 2010.
+Toledo Executive Airport is 7 miles southeast of Toledo, in Wood County, Ohio.
+It is an FAA-designated reliever to Toledo Express Airport (TOL), Toledo's primary airport.

 History

-The airport began as a grand dream on June 22, 1927, with the establishment of The Toledo Airport Committee. $257,000 were raised in early 1928 to fund the airport in 33 1/2 hours, which is the time it took Charles Lindbergh to fly from New York City to Paris.
-Six hundred and twenty shares of stock were sold to 620 Toledo citizens.
+The airport was founded on June 22, 1927, with the establishment of the Toledo Airport Committee. $257,000 was raised in early 1928 to fund the airport in 33 1/2 hours, which is the time it took Charles Lindbergh to fly from New York City to Paris.
+620 shares of stock were sold to 620 Toledo citizens.
+(Note: Other nearby early airports included: